Star Wars: The Rise of Skywalker: Casting

-Carrie Fisher, who played Leia Organa, died on December 27, 2016.
+Carrie Fisher, who played General Leia Organa, died on December 27, 2016.
 Variety and Reuters reported that she had been planned for a key role in Episode IX.
 In January 2017, Lucasfilm stated that there were no plans to digitally generate Fisher's performance as they had for Rogue One (2016).
 The following April, Fisher's brother Todd revealed that Fisher's daughter, Billie Lourd, had granted Disney the rights to use recent footage of Fisher.
 However, a week later, Kathleen Kennedy stated that Fisher would not appear in the film.
 In July 2018, J. J. Abrams announced that unused footage of Fisher from The Force Awakens would be used to help complete the story.
 In flashback scenes, digital de-aging was used for the appearance of Luke and Leia through the use of facial shots of both characters from the Empire Strikes Back, and Return of the Jedi respectively.
+In November 2019, prior to the release of the film, Carrie Fisher's brother Todd Fisher, who planned before her death for her character to appear in the film, revealed that "she was going to be the big payoff in the final film" and "she was going to be the last Jedi, so to speak."

 In July 2018, Keri Russell was in talks to play a part with some "action-heavy fight scenes", and it was confirmed that Billy Dee Williams would return as Lando Calrissian, onscreen for the first time since 1983's Return of the Jedi — marking one of the longest intervals between portrayals of a character by the same actor in American film history.
 At the end of July, Russell was confirmed to have been cast, and there was an announcement of returning and additional new cast members.
 In late August, Deadline Hollywood announced that Dominic Monaghan and Matt Smith had been cast in unspecified roles; in 2019, Smith denied his involvement, but he later clarified that he had been in talks for an unrealized "transformative" part.
 Early rumors from Making Star Wars claimed Smith was set to portray a "dark side acolyte" who gets possessed by Palpatine.
+Shawn Levy eventually confirmed the veracity of Smith's casting, hence why he described it as "destiny fulfilled" when he cast Smith in another part for his film Star Wars: Starfighter (2027).
 Greg Grunberg reprises his role as Temmin "Snap" Wexley.

 At Star Wars Celebration in April 2019, it was revealed via the film's teaser trailer that Ian McDiarmid would return to portray Palpatine.
 Since the event was held after principal photography wrapped, Abrams was thrilled that news of McDiarmid on the set never leaked.
-Kathleen Kennedy said they decided to reveal Palpatine's return ahead of the film's release because of the characters playing a larger role in the story, having them differentiated from Baby Yoda, the character from The Mandalorian.
+Kathleen Kennedy said they decided to reveal Palpatine's return ahead of the film's release because of the characters playing a larger role in the story, having them differentiated from Grogu, the character from The Mandalorian.
 Abrams had initially considered Palpatine returning while developing The Force Awakens.